sjentsch/lsjDocs/Ch05/Ch05_Graphics.rst

 .. ----------------------------------------------------------------------------

-The goals in this chapter are twofold.
+There are two goals in this chapter.
 First, to discuss several fairly standard graphs that we use a lot when analysing and presenting data, and second to show you how to create these graphs in jamovi.
 The graphs themselves tend to be pretty straightforward, so in one respect this